Simplified Algorithmic Metatheorems Beyond MSO: Treewidth and Neighborhood Diversity: Preliminaries

 \begin{definition}[Tree decomposition, Treewidth] A \emph{tree decomposition} of a graph $G=(V,E)$ is a pair $(T, \BB)$, where $T$ is a tree and $\BB$ is a mapping $\BB: V(T) \rightarrow 2^V$ satisfying \begin{itemize} \itemsep{0em} \item for any $\{u,v\} \in E$, there exists $a \in V(T)$ such that $u, v \in B(a)$, \item if $v \in B(a)$ and $v \in B(b)$, then $v \in B(c)$ for all $c$ on the $a$-$b$ path in $T$. \end{itemize} We call the vertices of the tree \emph{nodes} and the sets $B(a)$ we call \emph{bags}.

 The {\em treewidth $tw((T, \BB))$ of a tree decomposition} $(T, \BB)$ is the size of the largest bag of $(T, \BB)$ minus one.
-A graph $G$ has {\em treewidth} $\tau$ ($\tw(G)=\tau$) if its smallest tree decomposition has size $\tau$. \end{definition}
+A graph $G$ has {\em treewidth} $\tau$ ($\tw(G)=\tau$) if it has a tree decomposition of treewidth $\tau$. \end{definition}

-Observe that for every a graph $G$ we have $\tw(G) \le \Gvc(G)$, since it admits a tree decomposition with $T$ being a path $P_{|G| - \Gvc(G)}$.
+Observe that for every graph $G$ we have $\tw(G) \le \Gvc(G)$, since it admits a tree decomposition with $T$ being a path $P_{|V(G)| - \Gvc(G)}$.
 In this decomposition we have (in any order) bags of the form $U \cup \{ v \}$ for each vertex $v \in V \setminus U$, where $U$ is a vertex cover of $G$ with $|U| = \Gvc(G)$.
 It is easy to verify that the constructed decomposition is a tree decomposition of $G$.
-Thus, treewidth is a more general structural graph parameter than vertex cover.
+Thus, the class of graphs of bounded treewidth is more general than the class of graphs of bounded vertex cover.

 \begin{definition}[Nice tree decomposition] A \emph{nice tree decomposition} is a tree decomposition with $T$ rooted and binary, where the root is denoted $r$ and each node is one of the following types: \begin{itemize} \itemsep{0em} \item \emph{Leaf node}: a leaf $a$ of $T$ with $B(a) = \emptyset$. \item \emph{Introduce node}: an internal node $a$ of $T$ with one child $b$ for which $B(a) = B(b) \cup \{v\}$ for some $v \in B(a)$; for short we write $a = b*(v)$ \item \emph{Forget node}: an internal node $a$ of $T$ with one child $b$ for which $B(a) = B(b) \setminus \{v\}$ for some $v \in B(b)$; for short $a = b\dagger(v)$ \item \emph{Join node}: an internal node $a$ with two children $b$ and $c$ with $B(a) = B(b) = B(c)$; for short $a = \Lambda(b,c)$. \end{itemize} \end{definition} For a vertex $v\in V$, we denote by $top(v)$ the topmost node of a nice tree decomposition that contains $v$ in its bag.
-For any graph $G$ on $n$ vertices, a nice tree decomposition of $G$ with at most $8n$ nodes can be computed in time $\Oh(n)$~\cite{Bodlaender:93,Kloks:94}.
+For any graph $G$ on $n$ vertices, a nice tree decomposition of $G$ with width $\tw(G)$ and at most $8n$ nodes can be computed in time $\Oh(n)$~\cite{Bodlaender:93,Kloks:94}.
+(This is done by first using Bodlaender's algorithm~\cite{Bodlaender:93} to compute an optimal tree decomposition with at most $n$ nodes in linear time, and then transforming it into a nice decomposition using an algorithm of Kloks~\cite{Kloks:94} while keeping the number of nodes bounded by $8n$.)

 Given a graph $G=(V,E)$ and a subset of vertices $V'=\{v_1, \dots, v_d\}\subseteq V$, we denote by $G[V']$ the subgraph of $G$ induced by $V'$.
 Given a tree decomposition $(T, \BB)$ and a node $a \in V(T)$, we denote by $T_a$ the subtree of $T$ rooted in $a$, and by $G_a$ the subgraph of $G$ induced by all vertices in bags of $T_a$, that is, $G_a = G[\bigcup_{b \in V(T_a)} B(b)]$.